Clonal Diversity at Cancer Recurrence

 \end{proposition} This finding sheds light on the effect of early recurrence on the distribution of mutant clones at cancer recurrence.
 If a patient experiences an early cancer recurrence, the number of mutant clones in the recurring tumor is very likely to be higher than expected.
 As a result, the recurrent tumor is more likely to be resistant to second-line medications, which should be taken into account when determining future treatment options.
-Note that Proposition \ref{dist_1}, Proposition \ref{dist_2}, Lemma \ref{lemma_diversity}, and Proposition \ref{proposition_diversity} all hold true for a more general model where $Z_0^n\left(t\right)$ evolves as a birth-death process with birth rate $r_0$, death rate $d_0$, net growth rate $\lambda_0 = r_0-d_0$, and initial size $Z_0^n\left(0\right)=n$.
-Ideally, we would also like to generalize the evolution of each mutant clone to a birth-death process (with birth rate $r_1$, death rate $d_1$, net growth rate $\lambda_1 = r_1-d_1$) instead of a Yule process.
+Ideally, we would like to generalize the evolution of each mutant clone to a birth-death process (with birth rate $r_1$, death rate $d_1$, net growth rate $\lambda_1 = r_1-d_1$) instead of a Yule process.
 Unfortunately, we were unable to do so.
-Instead we conduct a simulation to visually display the distribution of the number of clones present at cancer recurrence for the most general model (see Figure \ref{fig:num_of_clones}).
+Instead we conduct a simulation to visually display the distribution of the number of clones present at cancer recurrence for the more general model (see Figure \ref{fig:num_of_clones}).